vhaghani26/rocketchip/README.md

 #### .gitignore
 The `.gitignore` file contains the directories and consequently the data generated by each rule.
 Because the data is not pushed to git, it is strongly recommended to back up your data somewhere that it is protected.

-#### dag_rocketchip.pdf
-`dag_rocketchip.pdf` was generated using the command `snakemake --dag | dot -Tpdf > dag_rocketchip.pdf`.
-The file is a visual depiction of the workflow that is generated based on the dependencies of each rule.

 ## Outputs
 There are several output directories, each containing a component of the analysis.
 These directories are automatically generated when the analysis is run and outputs are automatically sorted into each directory.